lsst-tstn/tstn-028/index.rst

    Contrary to DDS, which defines a data-driven (publish-subscribe) architecture, CORBA implements an object-oriented model which is more suitable for a hierarchical system architecture.

-   Although it would be, in principle, possible to use CORBA in a data-driven scenario, it is not what it was desiged for, which makes it hard to anticipate pitfalls we could encounter in the adoption process.
+   Although it would be, in principle, possible to use CORBA in a data-driven scenario, it is not what it was designed for, which makes it hard to anticipate pitfalls we could encounter in the adoption process.

    Therefore, even though we explored some of these alternative architectures systems, and some of them shows some promise, it seems like a larger risk than to find a suitable publish-subscribe alternative to DDS.